-From the point of arrest onward, crown and defence may want to consider the possibility of diverting an accused with FASD to the community or a program where he or she can obtain appropriate supports and interventions.
+From the time of arrest, counsel for the defense and the accused may wish to consider the possibility of referring the accused with FASD to the community or to a program where they can obtain supports. or appropriate interventions.

-The success of diversion for offenders with FASD will depend on:
+For offenders with FASD, the success of diversion measures will depend on:

-- Community understanding and support for alternative processes
+- Community understanding and community support for substitution processes

-- Detailed, easy to understand and highly supervised agreements.
+- The existence of detailed, easy to understand and closely supervised agreements.

 Some courts have imposed conditional sentences or sentences other than imprisonment in cases where the defense has been able to make convincing submissions that focus on rehabilitation and support programs for accused persons with the disorder.
 FASD.